rbertram90/HamletCMS/README.md

 ## Technical
 Front end utilises Semantic UI (https://semantic-ui.com/)

 Back end is all vanilla PHP other than views which are now largely all using the Smarty templating engine.
-The code is heavily dependant on the rbwebdesigns\core library.
+The code is heavily dependent on the rbwebdesigns\core library.

-Data is stored both in MySQL database and within the file system (defaulted to /app/public/blogdata)
+Data is stored both in MySQL database and within the file system (defaulted to /public/blogdata)
  * default.php - one line file which includes the blog setup script
  * default.css - stylesheet from templates
  * images folder